naman1803/naman1803/README.md

 # 👋 Hi there,
 # I'm Naman Jha! 🧑‍💻 Aspiring Graduate | 🌐 Software Developer/ IT | 💡 Problem Solver

-As I approach graduation next semester with a degree in Computer Science at University of Guelph, I'm excited to embark on a journey to create impactful, scalable, and innovative solutions.
+As I approach graduation this semester with a degree in Computer Science at University of Guelph, I'm excited to embark on a journey to create impactful, scalable, and innovative solutions.
 My GitHub serves as a portfolio of my skills, passion, and dedication to the craft of software engineering.

 ---